ricauduro/modeling_etl_display/README.md

 ```
 ![image](https://github.com/ricauduro/modeling_etl_display/assets/58055908/d47b356b-c7e2-4396-82e3-382aa6671775)

-We can see that timestamp column need some transformation also...
-I´m taking advantage to add some id´s that we´ll use with other tables.
+We can see that timestamp column need some transformation...
+I´ll takie advantage to add some id´s that we´ll use with other tables.

 ![image](https://github.com/ricauduro/modeling_etl_display/assets/58055908/d9aac1cb-5996-43f1-8361-5940bf425298)